 Activities include prayer meets, sermons and religious discourses, recitation of Buddhist scriptures, group meditation, processions, and worship of the statue of Buddha.

-A large fair takes place in Sarnath in Uttar Pradesh.
+There's a large fair at Sarnath in Uttar Pradesh.
 The relics of the Buddha are taken out in public procession.

 In Sikkim, the festival is celebrated as Saga Dawa.
 In Gangtok, a procession of monks carries the holy book from Tsuklakhang Palace Monastery around town.
 It's accompanied by the blowing of horns, beating of drums, and burning of incense.
 Other monasteries in the state also have special processions and masked dance performances.